realKarthikNair/EPP-systemd/README.md

     cd EPP-systemd
     ```

+2. Customize thresholds and EPP by editing `cpu_performance_config.conf` if needed.
+The file is self explanatory.

-2. Run `install-and-enable.sh` after making it executable to install the service and enable it.
+3. Run `install-and-enable.sh` after making it executable to install the service and enable it.

     ```bash
     chmod +x install-and-enable.sh